dahjinkim/dahjinkim.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm a second year graduate student in political science at Washington University in St. Louis.
-My research interests focus on communications between the public and the political elites in domestic political settings.
+Hi, I'm a fifth year graduate student in political science at Washington University in St. Louis.
+My research focuses on various forms of political communication through online channels, with a particular interest in misinformation and its correction.
+My dissertation project studies how leveraging online group identities influences peer-to-peer correction of misinformation in online communities in South Korea.
+Other topics of my research include political persuasion and belief updating, elite rhetoric and public opinion on social media, and protests in the digital age.
+My research has received support from APSA DDRIG and Weidenbaum Center.